VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 :source $MYVIMRC | PackerSync
 ```

-After the plugin you can add the configuration.
+After that you can add the configuration.

 In lualine's repository we can find a `doc` folder and inside there is a file called `lualine.txt`.
 We can read it in Neovim using this.